jsingh-jasmeet/StackOverflowClient/README.md

 # StackOverflowClient
-This is a simple Stack Overflow Client composed of two activities.
+This is a simple Stack Overflow client Android app composed of two activities.

 The MainActivity includes a search field, a search button, and a listview below the two.